 So, if you want to know how much interest you're getting every year, want to keep the option of withdrawing your funds without penalty and aren't looking to get more than a maximum £3,000 bonus (which you'd get after four years but only as part of the mortgage process), then have a look at the Help to Buy ISA chart.
 As you can see there, you'd be able to get a higher interest rate on these accounts than is available on regular easy access deals.

 On the other hand, if you don't mind losing access to your savings and are happy to invest your funds over the long term, a LISA could just be for you.
-Read more on what they entail here, or see what options are available here.
+Read more on what they entail here.
 Remember that investments are a long-term savings vehicle; you may end up with less than you put in, but that also depends on when you choose to extract your funds to take that first step onto the property ladder.

 Information is correct as of the date of publication (shown at the top of this article).
 Any products featured may be withdrawn by their provider or changed at any time.